-Agencies must review existing agreements to determine if a SBITA exists.
-Agencies must then review the SBITAs and categorize them as long or short term by adding the time period of payments and any extension or renewal options available.
+Agencies and component units must review existing SBITAs to determine if it exists.
+Agencies and component units must review the SBITA and categorize them as long or short term by adding the time period of payments and any extension or renewal options available.
 The guidance below will aid with identifying agencies' SBITA.
 Review the contract to determine:

 - If the software will not work or you are unable to log into the software at the end of the contract, then it is likely that the contract is an SBITA. - If the contract conveys the right to use the underlying IT asset.
-For example, software applications or cloud data storage. - If there is a Noncancellable Period.
+For example, software applications or cloud data storage. - If there is a Non-Cancellable Period.
 The subscription term starts with the noncancellable period.
-The noncancellable period is when the SBITA vendor does not have the ability to cancel the contract, increase or decrease rates, or change the benefits/terms of the service.
+The non-cancellable period is when the SBITA vendor does not have the ability to cancel the contract, increase or decrease rates, or change the benefits/terms of the service.

-Define the Subscription Term
+1. Define the Subscription Term

-The subscription term is the period during which a government has a noncancellable right to use the underlying IT assets (referred to as the noncancellable period), plus the following periods, if applicable:
+The subscription term is the period during which a government has a noncancellable right to use the underlying IT assets (referred to as the non-cancellable period), plus the following periods, if applicable:

-- Periods covered by either (but not both) party's option to extend the SBITA if it is reasonably certain, based on all relevant factors, that the party with the option will exercise that option. - Periods covered by either (but not both) party's option to terminate the SBITA if it is reasonably certain, based on all relevant factors, that the party with the option will not exercise that option.
+- Periods covered by a government's option to extend the SBITA if it is reasonably certain, based on all relevant factors, that the government will exercise that option - Periods covered by a government's option to terminate the SBITA if it is reasonably certain, based on all relevant factors, that the government will not exercise that option - Periods covered by a SBITA vendor's option to extend the SBITA if it is reasonably certain, based on all relevant factors, that the SBITA vendor will exercise that option - Periods covered by a SBITA vendor's option to terminate the SBITA if it is reasonably certain, based on all relevant factors, that the SBITA vendor will not exercise that option

-Calculate the Noncancellable Period
+2. Calculate the Noncancelable Period

-A noncancellable period is when one party has the right to terminate the subscription, but it is reasonably certain they will not.
+A non-cancelable period is when one party has the right to terminate the subscription but it is reasonably certain they will not.
 "Reasonably certain" is a high threshold of probability.
 The contract term excludes periods in which both the state and the vendor have options to terminate regardless of probability.